eslint/eslint/docs/rules/one-var-declaration-per-line.md

 This rule takes one option, a string, which can be:

-* `"always"` enforces a newline around each variable declaration (default)
+* `"always"` enforces a newline around each variable declaration
-* `"initializations"` enforces a newline around a variable initialization
+* `"initializations"` enforces a newline around each variable initialization (default)

 The following patterns are considered problems when set to `"always"`: